MY ESWRA LOGIN

 The ESWRA Executive Administratorand Vice-Chair can provide previous review forms used in the ECSWR.

-In addition, the local organisational committee needs to consider a) the maximum number of symposia and workshops accepted and b) the number of presentations included in the suggested symposia/workshops, taking into account their impact on the set of slots for oral presentations.
+In addition, the local organising committee needs to consider a) the maximum number of symposia and workshops accepted and b) the number of presentations included in the suggested symposia/workshops, taking into account their impact on the set of slots for oral presentations.

 13.2 Helpful hints

-It is useful to consider the registration process and dates to ensure that those with an accepted abstract are given priority booking.
+13.2.1 It is useful to consider the registration process and dates to ensure that those with an accepted abstract are given priority booking.
 It is also useful to have a pool of abstracts that are on a ‘reserve’ list in case of cancellations; authors of ‘reserve list’ papers should be notified of this status and advised they will be invited to present should space in the conference program arise.

-The ESWRA Administrator has examples of previous certificates sent to reviewers.
+13.2.5 The ESWRA Administrator has examples of previous certificates sent to reviewers.

 14 Book of Abstracts and Special Issue for the European Social Work Research journal